InQuest/omnibus/README.md

   - Python script that performs some arbitirary OSINT task against an artifact

 ### Running Omnibus
-Starting up Omnibus for investigation is a simple as cloning this GitHub repository, installing the Python requirements using `pip install -r requirements.txt` and running `python2.7 omnibus-cli.py`.
+Starting up Omnibus for investigation is a simple as cloning this GitHub repository, installing the Python requirements using `pip install -r requirements.txt` and running `python omnibus-cli.py`.

 **Omnibus Shell - Main Startup**
 ![Alt text](docs/images/omnishell.png?raw=true "Shell")